sboistel/docki/docs/storage/cloudera.md

 membind: 0
 ```

-### 2. The command ‘numactl –hardware‘ also does not list multiple nodes.
+### 2. The command ‘numactl –hardware‘ also does not list multiple nodes

 ```bash
 available: 1 nodes (0)